Finding a good freight forwarder is crucial to the success of your business.

 Consider Whether Your Shipments Need Specialized Support

 There are some commodities which many forwarders don’t deal with, such as vehicles, household removals, and bulk commodities like wheat.
-Not all forwarders deal with oversized shipments either, so you’ll definitely need a large or specialized forwarder if you want to ship a full subway train.
+Not all deal with oversized shipments either, so you’ll definitely need a large or specialized forwarder if you want to ship a full subway train.
 A more common group of exceptions that many smaller forwarders won’t deal with is hazardous cargo.
 Don’t be fooled by the name.
 This category includes some seemingly tame products, like toys with batteries.

 Another important consideration is geographic coverage.
 Not all forwarders ship to all parts of the world.
-Smaller freight forwarding companies often have a quite limited network of agents for local delivery or pickup and customs clearance.
+Smaller companies often have a quite limited network of agents for local delivery or pickup and customs clearance.
 They’ll likely cover your country’s most common trading partners, but if you import, say, from Bhutan as well as China, you should clear this first with a prospective new forwarder.

 Considerations for Working with Global Freight Forwarding Companies